-What will it be home to?
+What is Squash home to?

-- community kitchen and an enterprise kitchen
+- a community kitchen and an enterprise kitchen

-- small cinema and making studio
+- a small cinema and making studio

-What will it provide?
+What can it provide?

 - regular opportunities to share food together as a community